mstojcheski/tasks-service-sls/README.md

 * `make`

 ## Running LocalStack on your machine
+* Please make sure docker is running on your machine, before starting LocalStack

 In a separate Terminal Tab, use the `localstack` CLI command to get started: